transkatgirl/KatVisualizer/README.md

 Usage information for the standalone binary can be found by running it with the `--help` command (keep in mind that not all available CLI flags are relevant to this program).
 You will likely want to use the `--input-device`, `--output-device`, and `--period-size` CLI flags.

-#### OSC Scripts

-Example scripts for working with this plugin's OSC output can be found in the repository's [osc-scripts](./osc-scripts/) folder.
-These scripts can be run using [rust-script](https://rust-script.org).

 ## Usage

 The compiled plugin can be loaded into a DAW like any other metering plugin.
 It's recommended that you use a buffer size under 10ms long (unless you are using the plugin to generate outputs for an external program) and avoid sample rates below 40kHz.